Approximate Bayesian inference from noisy likelihoods with Gaussian process emulated MCMC

-In this paper we only consider the random-walk Metropolis version of Algorithm \ref{alg:probmh} and set $q(\Btheta'\cond\Btheta)=\Normal_p(\Btheta'\cond\Btheta,\BSigma)$.
+In this paper we consider a random-walk Metropolis version of \gpmh{} with $q(\Btheta'\cond\Btheta)=\Normal_p(\Btheta'\cond\Btheta,\BSigma)$.
 It is often difficult to select a suitable proposal covariance $\BSigma$ \textit{a priori}.
-A common strategy is to use the MAP estimate obtained using optimisation as an initial point and the Hessian at this point to form a suitable $\BSigma$.
-In our setting this can be both cumbersome and costly.
-In practice we hence specify an initial covariance matrix $\BSigma_{0}$ and update it based on the obtained samples as in the adaptive Metropolis algorithm by \citet{Haario2001}.
-We also use the initial proposal density $\Normal_p(\Btheta'\cond\Btheta,\BSigma_0)$ to obtain evaluations around $\Btheta^{(0)}$ for initial GP fitting (lines \ref{line:line1}-\ref{line:line4}) although other initialisation strategies may be more suitable.
-In contrary to a typical MCMC use case, possible poor mixing is less of a concern in our setting where the parameter space is low-dimensional, time spent on evaluating the log-likelihood dominates and the \mh{} accept/reject decision is based solely on the GP on most iterations.
-Finding a good initial location and proposal covariance is still beneficial and pilot runs may be needed in some scenarios.
+In our implementation we specify an initial covariance matrix $\BSigma_{0}$ and update it based on the obtained samples as in the adaptive Metropolis algorithm by \citet{Haario2001}.
+We use the initial proposal density $\Normal_p(\Btheta'\cond\Btheta,\BSigma_0)$ also to obtain evaluations around $\Btheta^{(0)}$ for initial GP fitting (lines \ref{line:line1}-\ref{line:line4}).
+Contrary to a typical MCMC use case, possible poor mixing is not a major concern in our setting where the parameter space is low-dimensional, time spent on evaluating the log-likelihood dominates and the \mh{} accept/reject decision is based solely on the GP on most iterations.
+Finding a good initial location and proposal covariance is still beneficial and pilot runs may be needed.